 Protect a boat Like a buildingThe October 2007 edition of Boat US's Exchange explains this novel concept.
 See the article here.
-This concept has been incorporated into the new National Fire Protection Association Lightning Protection Standard NFPA780-2011, which is now available.
+This concept has been incorporated into the National Fire Protection Association Lightning Protection Standard NFPA780-2011, and later versions, that are now available.
 The watercraft section is Chapter 10 in the new (2011) version.
 Derivations for the new formulae regarding the use of metallic fittings in the system are published here.
 Also read Vincent Daniello's interpretation in the May 2009 edition of MotorBoating.

 Peer-reviewed science forms the basisOur approach to lightning protection is based solidly on observation and scientific theory.
 The foundation was established in a paper published in 1991 in the prestigious IEEE Transactions of Electromagnetic Compatibility.
 As a result of this paper, subsequent renditions of standards published by ABYC and NFPA upgraded their recommended sizes for down conductors from #8AWG to #4AWG and noted that a ground strip is a more effective grounding conductor than a square plate of the same area.

 Another fundamental problem revealed in this scientific work was that a one square foot ground plate is "hopelessly inadequate" to prevent sideflashes in fresh water.This was not addressed in these earlier standard rewrites since, at the time, there was no obvious solution.
 We can now solve this problem with our patented SiedarcTM electrodes that, when distributed around the hull, provide the multiple exit points needed for effective grounding.

 More recently, we have worked with the NFPA 780 technical committee to establish a new standard based on these new ideas, that is now published as Chapter 8 in the 2008 version of NFPA 780